 - The Trials of Eric Mareo - for the murder of his wife who had been having an affair with dancer Freda Stark.
 LILAC has a recent biography of Freda Stark which covers the events.

 - The conquest of Mount Cook and other climbs : an account of four seasons' mountaineering on the Southern Alps of New Zealand by Freda du Faur, an Australian lesbian who was the first woman to climb Mt Cook.
-Probably no lesbian content.
+Also contains her blissful descriptions of shared lesbian love.
 LILAC has a recent biorgaphy of Freda.